HTTP-RPC/Kilo/README.md

 protected HttpServletResponse getResponse() { ... }
 ```

-For example, a service might use the request to get the name of the current user, or use the response to return a custom header.
+For example, a service might use the request to get the name of the current user, or use the response to return a custom header or status code.

 The response object can also be used to produce a custom result.
 If a service method commits the response by writing to the output stream, the method's return value (if any) will be ignored by `WebService`.
 This allows a service to return content that cannot be easily represented as JSON, such as image data.